-Here we’ll run you through what you need to consider.
+Here we’ll run through what to consider.

 Campaign duration will also impact how much you need to spend.
 Remember that a budget that works for a shorter campaign won’t necessarily cut it for longer activity.